surlykke/Go-Generics-with-constraints/README.md

 	return x1 + x2 + x3
 }
 ```
-A compiler should extract the restriction 'addable' - that a concrete type
+a compiler would extract the restriction 'addable' - that a concrete type
 substituted for `T` must support the addition operator,
 and the compiler would use that knowledge in checking the validity of concrete
 instantiations of `Add`.